NabilAidilreza/STARScraper/README.md

  Takes in STARS Planner Html and converts to excel / .ics file for better viewing.

  Only available in Python.
- To download required libraries on your own computer. e.g
+ To download required libraries on your own computer. e.g icalendar, bs4, etc.